-people in need of humanitarian aid
+people in Iraq in need of humanitarian assistance

 I make a donation.

 I subscribe to the newsletter.